isb-cgc/readthedocs/docs/source/sections/webapp/program_data_upload.rst

   **NOTE:** Currently, each Sample Barcode can only be represented once in a file.
 Files with the same barcode on multiple rows will cause a failure.
 If you have multiple data values for a single barcode (like gene expression values for multiple genes) you will either have to create a matrix file or upload multiple files using Other/Generic.

-Creating and Saving a New Program
+Create a New Program
-#################################
+####################

+Selecting **Upload Program Data** from the **PROGRAMS** menu dropdown displays the **Register a Google Cloud Project** screen.

-To create a new program from Your Dashboard, if you do not have a program created, click on the “Upload Program Data” link in the “Saved Programs” panel at the bottom of the page.
-This will take you to the Data Upload page.
+Or, from **Your Dashboard**, click on the **Upload Program Data** link in the **Saved Programs** panel at the bottom of the page.

-If you already have Programs created, they will be listed in the “Saved Programs” panel.
-Click on the “Saved Programs” link in that panel and this will take you to a page that displays the details of your existing Programs.
+If you already have Programs created, they will be listed in the **Saved Programs** panel of your dashboard.
+Click on the **Saved Programs** link in that panel and this will take you to a page that displays the details of your existing Programs.
 Alternatively, to go directly to a given Program, click on its name and you will be taken to the program details page of that program.

-Registering Cloud Storage Buckets and BigQuery Datasets - a pre-requisite for using your own data in ISB-CGC
+Registering Cloud Storage Buckets and BigQuery Datasets - a prerequisite for using your own data in ISB-CGC
 ==============================================================================================================

 .. _registered:

-You will need to have a BigQuery Dataset and a Google Cloud Storage bucket registered to your Google Cloud Project through the Google Project details page in the UI.
-(Please note: the names of the buckets and datasets are case sensitive.)
+You will need to have a BigQuery Dataset and a Google Cloud Storage bucket registered to your Google Cloud Project through the Google Project details page in the Web App.
+(Please note: The names of the buckets and data sets are case sensitive.)

 **How To Register Buckets and Datasets**

-Once you have created a bucket and a dataset in the Google Cloud Console of your Google Cloud Project, you will need to register them with your project name using the Webapp.
+Once you have created a bucket and a dataset in the Google Cloud Console of your Google Cloud Project, you will need to register them with your project name using the Web App.

 **Step 1**: Click on your user icon in the upper right.